 One such initiative is the Sudan People’s Call initiative, which called for the army to assume political power in Sudan.
 The round table conference mainly involved the dignitaries of the former regime from the banned National Congress Party (NCP) and their allied groups.
 All of them hailed the October coup and expressed their political support for the military leaders who they perceive as their ‘saviours’.

-The National Movement Forces, chaired by El Tijani Sese, is well acquainted with religious leader El Tayeb El Jad, chairperson of the Sudan People’s Call initiative.
+The National Movement Forces, chaired by El Tijani Sese, is well acquainted with religious leader El Tayeb El Jed, chairperson of the Sudan People’s Call initiative.
 Sese, formerly head of the Darfur Regional Authority, recently called on the political groups in the country “to hold a round table to develop programmes for managing the transitional period and forming the government”.

-Calls to establish more unity between different opposition groups come after plenty of disagreements and splits in Sudan’s political landscape,
+Calls to establish more unity between different opposition groups come after plenty of disagreements and splits in Sudan’s political landscape.

 This alliance does not include the FCC.
 According to Mohamed El Khateeb of the CPoS their exclusion is a result of their sympathy towards a power-sharing government with the military.

-Activists further criticised the FFC in their dealing with the resistance committees concerning failed plans to establish a Legislative Council in late 2020, in particular with regard to representation quotas for the resistance committees.
+Activists further criticised the FFC in their dealing with the resistance committees concerning failed plans to establish a legislative council in late 2020, in particular with regard to representation quotas for the resistance committees.